Boris Sekulić

-Boris Sekulić (Борис Секулић; born 21 October 1991) is a professional footballer who plays as a defender for Polish club Górnik Zabrze.
-Born in Serbia, he represents the Slovakia national team.
+Boris Sekulić (Борис Секулић; born 21 October 1991) is a professional footballer who plays as a defender.
+Born in Serbia, he plays for the Slovakia national team.

 Club career

 Born in Zemun, Sekulić started his career playing in the youth team of local club FK Zemun.
 In 2009 he became senior and played on loan at Grafičar Beograd.
-Next season he signed with Beograd.
+The following season he signed with Beograd.

 In the summer of 2011 he moved abroad to Slovakia and joined Košice at the age of 19.
 Sekulić was a stable player for Košice Reserves, making 13 appearances.
 On 3 March 2012, he made his debut for the first team, playing ninety minutes of a derby match, in a 1–0 away win against Tatran Prešov.

 On 20 June 2018, Sekulić signed with Bulgarian First League side CSKA Sofia, after a three-year spell with Slovan Bratislava, during which he obtained Slovak citizenship.

 On 15 February 2020, Sekulić moved to Major League Soccer side Chicago Fire on a three-year deal.
-On 11 October 2020 he scored his first MLS goal against D.C.
+On 11 October 2020, he scored his first MLS goal against D.C.
 United at Soldier Field.
 He left Chicago following the expiration of his contract at the end of the 2022 season.

 On 17 February 2023, Sekulić returned to Górnik Zabrze on an eighteen-month contract.
+He left the club at the end of his contract on 30 June 2024.

+In July 2024, Sekulić joined Cypriot First Division club Karmiotissa.